Bri-igbt/react-router-saas-template_recruitment_dashboard/README.md

 Start by setting the environment variables that you can configure without setting up a service:

 - `DATABASE_URL` – The URL of your local Postgres database.
+You can just download the [Postgres.app](https://postgresapp.com/) and use it to create a local database.
 - `APP_URL` – The URL of your app, e.g. `http://localhost:3000`.
 - `SESSION_SECRET` – A random string of characters.
 This is used for the authentication session.
 - `COOKIE_SECRET` – A random string of characters.
 This is used for the dark mode cookie.